sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-installedbholist-addonguiditem.md

 # AddonGuidItem

-`AddonGuidItem` contains settings for configuring an Internet Explorer® Browser Help Object.
+`AddonGuidItem` contains settings for configuring an Internet Explorer Browser Help Object.

 Browser Help Objects are plug-in modules used to add functionality to Internet Explorer.
 Examples of Browser Help Objects include toolbars, animated mouse pointers, and stock tickers.